rodigu/crypto-graph-triplets/README.md

 The `createNet()` function returns a network with sorted edges.
 It makes sure every `from > to`, and changes the weight of the edge to `1/price` when necessary.
-`tripletProfits()` returns a list with the triplets and the triplet's product-weight (the product of its edge weights.
+`tripletProfits()` returns a list with the triplets and the triplet's product-weight (the product of its edge weights).

 The top triplet (with the highest weight) is